What's Next: Growing Hotwells Primary

 See full proposal here

-A counter-proposal has been developed by Hotwells parents and governors, focusing on
+A counter-proposal was developed by Hotwells parents and governors, focusing on

 keeping Hotwells Primary School open as an independent, secular, non-uniform community